 What the course involves

-In your first year you will complete an environmental science foundation year that provides an appropriate basis for studying the physical, chemical and biological conditions of various environments and their effects on organisms.
-This foundation year acts as a pathway to the major in environmental biology in your second year.
+In your first year you will complete a foundation year that provides an appropriate basis for studying the physical, chemical and biological conditions of various environments and their effects on organisms.

 The environmental biology major develops your expertise in zoology, botany, ecology, biomonitoring, ecotoxicology, environmental impact assessment, conservation biology, and environmental management.